alexandermalyga/poltergeist/README.md

             case _:
                 raise e

-# Or directly get the returned value
-# This will raise the original exception, if there was one
+# Or directly get the returned value, raising an exception if there was one
 content = result.unwrap()
 ```